fair-workflows/nanopub/docs/publishing/setting-subgraphs.md

-# Controlling publication info and provenance
+# Setting publication info and provenance
 Here we show how you can control the publication info and provenance parts of the nanopublication.